0xZon/0xZon.github.io/_posts/2022-3-4-HTB-GoodGames.md

 # Escaping Docker

 I like having better shells so I'll use a python one-liner to upgrade my shell `python -c 'import pty; pty.spawn("/bin/bash")'`.
-I can see that I'm in a docer container because of the hostname and there is a Dockerfile in the directory
+I can see that I'm in a docker container because of the hostname and there is a Dockerfile in the directory

 ```
 root@3a453ab39d3d:/backend# ls